 How do I configure a job using BlazeMeter's Jenkins plugin?

-- Click on an existing job or create a new one, then press configure.
+1. Click on an existing job or create a new one, then press Configure.

 How do I set up the Build's test?

-- Click on the "Workspace ID" menu to choose the Workspace you want to see tests from.
+1. Click the "Workspace ID" menu to choose the Workspace you want to see tests from.

-- Path to the main and additional test files.
+• Path to the main and additional test files.
 This files will be upload in your BlazeMeter test (override if this files already exists) before run test.
-(Read more here)
+For more information, see the Setting Up Your CI/CD Pipeline With Jenkins and GitHub blog.

 Reports

-Plugin supports downloading two kinds of reports: JUnit & JTL.
+The plugin supports downloading two kinds of reports, JUnit and JTL.

-On remote agent Jenkins agent by default has 777 permissions for folder in /home.
-E.g. if you're using ssh @ for connecting to agent from master, than jenkins agent will have 777 permissions for /home/<username>
+On the remote agent, the Jenkins agent has, by default, 777 permissions for the folder in /home.
+For example, if you're using ssh @ for connecting to the agent from master, then the Jenkins agent will have 777 permissions for /home/<username>.

 Adding notes to public report

-There is an ability to add notes to public report.
-This feature is available both in Freestyle project
+You can add notes to the public report.
+This feature is available both in Freestyle projects and in pipeline mode.

 Adding JMeter session properties to test session